The Best Microphones for Recording Acoustic Guitar

 The Shure SM81 is also a good choice for cymbals, piano, and mandolin, and if you have a pair of SM81s, they are also a good choice for overhead drum mics.

-2. Neumann TLM102 – While this large diaphragm condenser mic is known more for its ability to record vocals, it performed very well in recording acoustic guitar.
+Our third pick on our Best Mics for Recording Acoustic Guitar list is the Neumann TLM 102.
+While this large diaphragm condenser mic is known more for its ability to record vocals, it performed very well in recording acoustic guitar.

 Like other large diaphragm condensers, it picks up lots of sound, so the guitarist needs to be careful of their breathing, especially if there are rests between guitar chords or notes.